-OnePlus has just released its new flagship OnePlus 6 in Beijing on Thursday morning, 17th May.
-Compared to the previous product OnePlus 5T, OnePlus 6 has a significant upgrade of appearance as well as hardware configurations.
+OnePlus has just released its new flagship OnePlus 6 in Beijing on the Thursday morning of May 17.
+Compared to the previous product OnePlus 5T, OnePlus 6 has a significant upgrade in appearance as well as hardware configurations.
 Pandaily’s reporters witnessed the unveil of this flagship product at the launch.

 The OnePlus 6 has the popular 6.28-inch notch screen with a resolution of 2280 x 1080 pixels.
 Like OnePlus 5T, it adopts the rear fingerprint unlocking technology, rather than the fingerprint technology on the screen.
 The new phone has kept the alert to switch between silent, ring and do-not-disturb, a feature unique to OnePlus series.
 It also carries the 3.5mm headphone jack for those who hates using a USB adaptor.